flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlashingImgFlytpod.rst

 Etcher will burn the image onto the SD/eMMC card and verify the image.
 Remove the SD card after you get the prompt.

-.. warning::The image is around 11.5 GB in size, thus the rest of the SD Card would have unallocated space.
-As this limits the available user area it is advised to extend your partition on your **first boot up**.
+.. warning:: The image is around 11.5 GB in size, thus the rest of the SD Card would have unallocated space.
+As this limits the available user area it is advised to extend your partition.

 To extend your partition to cover your full SD card: